lcarranco/Blockchain_and_IoT/README.md

 `./geth --datadir ~/.ethereum/privatenet init genesis170.json`

-Need to change port number on other node using:
+Need to change port number on any other node wanting to connect to the blockchain using:

-`./geth --port xxx`
+`./geth --port xxxx`

-Need to get ip address from starter node
+Need to get ip address from ethernet/router/WiFi address using the command:

-`ip link`
+`ip address`

 Need to get enode from starter node. `enode` is supplied when you run `./geth --datadir ~/.ethereum/privatenet --networkid yy`